BirdeeHub/nixCats-nvim/README.md

 #### Drawbacks:

-General nix + nvim things:
+##### General nix + nvim things:

-Some vscode debuggers are not on nixpkgs so you have to build them (there's a place for it in customBuildsOverlay).
+Some vscode debuggers are not on nixpkgs so you have to build them (there's a place for it in your overlays directory!)

 Let people know when you figure one out or submit it to nixpkgs.
 Sometimes you can extract them from vscode plugins.

+##### Mason:

 [Mason](https://github.com/williamboman/mason.nvim) does not work on nixOS although it does on other OS options.
 However you can make it work with SharedLibraries and lspsAndRuntimeDeps options if you choose to not use those fields for their intended purpose!
+Sometimes it can be hard to tell what dependency the error is even asking for though.

+I would suggest either removing mason, or following the [example config](./lua/myLuaConf/LSPs/init.lua) and [:h nixCats.LSPs](./nix/nixCatsHelp/LSPs.txt) by running it only when not on nix.

+That way you can just add the lsp to the list in nix and move on.

+But you are free to do as you wish.

+##### lazy.nvim:

 [Lazy.nvim](https://github.com/folke/lazy.nvim) works but unless you tell it not to reset the RTP you will lose your config directory and treesitter parsers.

 There is an included wrapper that you can use to do this reset correctly and also optionally stop it from downloading stuff you already downloaded via nix.

-[lz.n](https://github.com/nvim-neorocks/lz.n) exists and due to it working within the normal neovim plugin management scheme is better suited for managining lazy loading on nix-based configurations.
+You call that instead, it takes 2 extra arguments.
+The first is the path to lazy.nvim downloaded from nix, the second is a list of url matches not to download.

+Then simply fix any names that were different (see `:NixCats pawsible` for the new values) and disable build statements while on nix with the require('nixCatsUtils').lazyAdd

+Obviously if you chose to still download the plugins via lazy you would want to keep the build statements and instead add any non-plugin dependencies they need to your nix.

+Keep in mind, lazy.nvim will prevent nix from loading any plugins unless you also add it to a lazy plugin spec

 #### Special mentions:

+##### lz.n

+[lz.n](https://github.com/nvim-neorocks/lz.n) exists and due to it working within the normal neovim plugin management scheme is better suited for managining lazy loading on nix-based configurations than lazy.nvim is.

+##### For getting me started:

 Many thanks to Quoteme for a great repo to teach me the basics of nix!!!
 I borrowed some code from it as well because I couldn't have written it better.

 [utils.standardPluginOverlay](./nix/utils/autoPluginOverlay.nix) is copy-pasted from [a section of Quoteme's repo.](https://github.com/Quoteme/neovim-flake/blob/34c47498114f43c243047bce680a9df66abfab18/flake.nix#L42C8-L42C8)

 Thank you!!!
-It taught me both about an overlay's existence and how it works.
+I literally did not even know what an overlay was yet and you taught me!

-I also borrowed a decent amount of code from nixpkgs and made modifications.
+I also borrowed code from nixpkgs and made modifications and improvements to better fit nixCats.

 ### Alternative / similar projects: <a name="alternatives"></a>